 One of the things that take the most beating is your eyes.
 Fortunately, there are ways to protect your eyes from screens.
 Let’s go over them below.

 Here's an infographic on some effective tips to protect your eyes, rounding up this post if you prefer visuals.

 What’s the 20-20-20 rule?
 Every 20 minutes, direct your eyes towards something 20 feet away from you for 20 seconds.
 The rule helps take the strain off from your eyes, and it will force your eyes to shift the perception that will relax them.

 Position your laptop or computer screen where there’s no glare from the sun or light.
 Reflections on your screen could strain your eyes more than usual.

 Get Glare-Reducing Eye Glasses

 If you don’t have prescription glasses (and you don’t need to), you can still get glare-reducing glasses to protect your eyes.
-This type of glasses is similar to polarized sunglasses.
+This type of glasses is similar to polarised sunglasses.
 However, don’t buy a pair on your own, it’s better if you seek an eye specialist first and have your eyes assessed before you purchase glare-reducing eyeglasses.

 Place the Screen at the Right Distance

 The right screen distance from you must be at least an arm’s length.
 With this particular distance, you’ll notice how it can significantly reduce eye strain.